musselwhizzle/Focus-Points/docs/Focus Points.md

 <br>

 ### 2.3 Focus Point Viewer
-Once the plugin is installed, you can run it with one or more photos selected:
+Once the plugin is installed, you can run it with one or more photos selected<sup>1</sup>:

 Library module:<br>
 _Library → Plug-in Extras → Focus Point_

 Develop module:<br>
 _File → Plug-in Extras → Focus Point_

+<sup>1</sup> If you want to run the plugin on a series of photos, you need to select those photos in Lightroom _before_ running the plugin.
+Technically, it is no big deal to support browsing through the photos visible in the active source (collection, folder, etc.) using the "Next" and "Previous" buttons, starting from a single photo.
+However, the LR SDK does not provide a way to retrieve these images in the order in which they are currently sorted and displayed in Lightroom.
+Because this can lead to a confusing user experience, it is not supported.

 ### User Interface ###